Custom Aluminum Extrusion Services

 Aluminum Alloys for Extrusions

-As a Machinery Parts Manufacturer, Zigitech supports a wide aluminum alloy range for extrusion programs, including Alloy 1100 for corrosion resistance, Alloy 2024 for higher-strength aerospace parts, Alloy 6061 for general structural components, Alloy 6063 for architectural profiles, and Alloy 7075 for demanding high-stress applications.
+As a Machinery Parts Manufacturer, ZigiTech supports a wide aluminum alloy range for extrusion programs, including Alloy 1100 for corrosion resistance, Alloy 2024 for higher-strength aerospace parts, Alloy 6061 for general structural components, Alloy 6063 for architectural profiles, and Alloy 7075 for demanding high-stress applications.

 Common Extrusion Applications